tanyaweaver/python-dev-accelerator/_sources/lectures/pyramid_day2.txt

     In [1]: from bs4 import BeautifulSoup

-``bs4`` is the package name, and BeautifulSoup is an object that we use to wrap HTML so that we can parse it apart.
+The package is called ``bs4``, and BeautifulSoup is an object that we use to wrap HTML so that we can parse it apart.
 Let's give it some of the HTML that we wrote for our mockups before we knew about the joys of templates.

 .. code-block:: ipython